Friendswood High School: Extracurricular activities

 FHS extracurricular activities include drama and musical productions, choir, band, service organizations, and clubs.
 They compete in academic contests including Academic Decathlon and Octathlon, speech, debate, and competitive sports governed by the University Interscholastic League (UIL).
 Competing in UIL in the 2008-2009 and 2009-2010 school years won Friendswood High School the 4A Lone Star Cup both years which is a culmination of UIL Academics and UIL Sports.

 Accolades

 Friendswood ISD has been named the fifth most efficient Texas School District by the Texas Business Coalition.
 Friendswood High School was named 1 of 13 Top High Schools in the State as well as 1 of 10 Top High Schools in the Houston area.
 The Band, Choir, Drama, and Drill Team Departments have been awarded exceptional honors annually.
-The Mighty Mustang Band received second at the UIL 4A State Marching Band Contest in 2003, 2005, and 2009.
-The band finished fourth in 2007 and 2011, as well as fifth in 2013 and sixth in 2019.

 Notable alumni

+Friendswood High School names at least three new distinguished alumni each year at a Distinguished Alumni Banquet and publishes a Military Wall of Honor for alumni who are veterans or serving as active duty members of the armed forces.